highrate01/AirBnB_clone/README.md

-# Description of the project
+# The AirBnb_clone
-# #This Airbnb is a group project completed by GODWIN ESSIEN and ADEBISI OLUFEMI.
+# #This is a group project completed by GODWIN ESSIEN and ADEBISI OLUFEMI.

 This project is a prerequisite for the completion of our month 5 in the ALX Software Engineering Course.
 It is aimed at demonstrating all of the concepts we have learned so far in the course of studying the python progrmming language.